 “Yippee Ki Yay, motherf**ker!” – a phrase nobody ever uttered before Die Hard, but many have since.
 Bruce Willis stars as the barefooted cop who has to take down some terrorists who’ve taken over a Los Angeles skyscraper.

 The defining ’80s action movie, it’s a witty and inventive rollercoaster ride.
-But perhaps its main contribution to pop culture has been, no, not providing eight seasons of Brooklyn 99 with a running gag, but getting people to endlessly argue about whether it’s a Christmas movie or not.
+But perhaps its main contribution to pop culture has been… no, not providing eight seasons of Brooklyn Nine-Nine with a running gag, but getting people to endlessly argue about whether it counts among the best Christmas movies or not.

 In fact, there’s barely a thing in the movie that hasn’t become iconic: the hat; the whip; “Snakes.
 Why’d it have to be snakes?”; the massive rolling rock; the melting faces; the triumphant music; and, of course, Indy shooting that show-off with the sword.

 And there you have it!
 The best ’80s movies of all time.
 For classic picks here is our guide to the best ’90s movies of all time and best 2000s movies ever made.
 If you’re done with the past and want to look to the future, then we’ve got a guide breaking down the best new movies 2023 has to offer, and you can take a look at our guides on Beetlejuice 2 and Superman Legacy.